tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### field
-The data field containing the series value.
+The data item field which contains the series value.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`